jkroepke/helm-secrets/docs/ArgoCD Integration.md

 ## Option 2: Init Container

-install sops or vals and helm-secret through an init container.
+Install sops or vals and helm-secret through an init container on the `argocd-repo-server` Deployment.

-This is an example values file for the [ArgoCD Server Helm chart](https://argoproj.github.io/argo-helm).
+This is an example values file for the [ArgoCD Server Helm chart](https://github.com/argoproj/argo-helm/tree/master/charts/argo-cd).

 ```yaml
 server: